Are you looking for a fun, exciting, and different New England getaway? If so, then Salem, Massachusetts, might be a great option for you to consider.

 - Epic Tips for a Stress-Free Travel

-- Most Famous Historical Landmarks in the USA
+- Most Famous Historic Landmarks in the USA

 - Best Spring Break Destinations for Families

 Use Skyscanner to find flight deals.
 As my personal favorite flight search engine, Skyscanner scours websites and airlines across the globe, leaving no stone unturned to help you find the best deal possible.
 And if you really want to take your savings to new heights, pair Skyscanner with Going (Formerly Scott's Cheap Flights).
 With access to exclusive mistake fares delivered straight to your inbox, you'll be packing your bags and jetting off on your next adventure before you know it.

 Travel insurance is a low cost way to ensure your travel plans go smooth no matter what's thrown at it.
 Cover yourself against illness, injury and theft, and protect the arrangements you've made with our flexible travel cancellation insurance.
 My favorite options for travel insurance are:

 In order to capture the widest selection of properties and the best price, use Booking.com as they have the cheapest rates for guesthouses, hotels, luxury condos, B&Bs and so much more.

 Want More Destination Ideas Direct to Your Inbox?

 Be sure to join the ViaTravelers Newsletter for expert tips, tricks and inspiration for your next travel journey!